killllllllllllllllllla/340W-Project/README.md

 ```
 train.py --data CHI --device cpu
 ```
 IF YOU GET AN ERROR ABOUT TORCH INSTALL TORCH
 ```
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```
-for test
+You may have to edit above depending on the computer your running the code on for test
 ```
 python test.py --data NYC --checkpoint ./Save/NYC/your_file_names
-python test.py --data CHI --checkpoint ./Save/NYC/your_file_name
+python test.py --data CHI --checkpoint ./Save/CHI/your_file_name
 ```

-## Structure
-* Datasets: including NYC and CHI datasets used in our experiments, which are released by and available at [STSHN](https://github.com/akaxlh/ST-SHN)
-* Save: model save path，for testing
-* model: model of STHSL
-* others: files required for model training

 ## Environment requirement
 The code can be run in the following environments, other version of required packages may also work.